FrancesCoronel/personal-website-v3/site/content/adventures/2015-06-13-first-week-at-fullstack-academy.md

 >
 > > Fullstack Academy is a full out marathon and I'm more of a short distance runner.
 It'll get better with time though! 😁
 > >
-> > Also, if someone asked me to express how I felt about my first week using a song…
+> > Also, if someone asked me to express how I felt about my first week using a song...

 \
 //www.youtube.com/watch?v=t-yCg-0-baE\